-Vanbreda is the insurance carrier that covers all internationally recruited staff members in field locations.
-You can access detailed information about entitlements, including HIV, by logging on to Vanbreda's Web site.
+Cigna is the insurance carrier that covers all internationally recruited staff members in field locations.
+You can access detailed information about entitlements, including HIV, by logging on to Cigna's Web site.
 To access the site you must enter the personal reference number indicated on your membership card.

 The UN system is still struggling with how to ensure adequate insurance coverage for employees who are not UN staff members and who are therefore not covered directly by UN medical insurance schemes.
 In some countries, the national health system adequately covers the costs related to health care, including HIV, while in others there is no national health care system or the system in place is not adequate to provide for proper and affordable counselling, testing, treatment and care, including access to drugs and medication.

 All information submitted will be treated 100% confidentially and will not be shared by anyone other than your physician and the insurance company.

 Some countries, like Kenya, have devised schemes whereby local contractors are required to show proof that they cover HIV-related health care for those who work with the UN system.
 We hope that similar schemes will be devised and made universal over time.